L1 Invariants¶

 A child Transfer where leg_rail firings claim different

-parent_transfer_id values surfaces here.
+transfer_parent_id values surfaces here.
 The pattern usually means

-an ETL bug: stale parent reference, cross-cycle contamination, or a
+an ETL bug: stale parent reference, cross-cycle contamination or a

 race where two parent firings both wrote into the same downstream